AmpliconSuite/ecSimulator/README.md

 ```

 ecSimulator is designed to keep ecDNA from getting approximately 20% larger or smaller than the target size, so the actual duplication and deletion probabilities in the simulated ecDNA may be lower than specified by user.

+### Outputs
+ecSimulator create the following:
+* Fasta file encoding the simulated ecDNA structure.
+* AmpliconArchitect `_cycles.txt` file, encoding the order and orientation of the genomic segments.
+* AmpliconArchitect `_graph.txt` file, encoding the genomic segments and SVs (breakpoint graph).

+The Nanosim process will create two fastq files (aligned.fastq and unaligned.fastq) and a file describing the locations of the errors in the reads.
+A complete description of these files is available [here](https://github.com/bcgsc/NanoSim#2-simulation-stage-1).